helmfile/helmfile/docs/templating_funcs.md

 #### `include`
 The 'include' function allows including and rendering nested templates.
 The function returns the created template or an error if any occurred.
 It will load functions from `_*.tpl` files in the directory where the helmfile.yaml is located.

-For nested helmfile.yaml files, it will load `_*.tpl` files ni the directory where each nested helmfile.yaml is located.
+For nested helmfile.yaml files, it will load `_*.tpl` files in the directory where each nested helmfile.yaml is located.
 ```yaml
 {{ include "my-template" . }}
 ```